 The other exit route for business owners is to transfer ownership to one or more insiders.
 These could be co-owners, key employees, a group of employees through an ESOP, or children who are sold or gifted the business.
 There are many things to consider when transferring your business to either a third party or to insiders.
 Analyzing the benefits and drawbacks will help you make an informed decision based on your goals and objectives.

 Step 6: Business Continuity Planning

 Another key step is to make sure your business continues even after you have left.
 Consider the impact an ownership structure change could have.
 Are you a sole-owner transitioning to a multi-owner structure?
-Consider whether a transition will cause a loss of financial resources for the company, or whether new positions need to be created due to the loss of your talent in the business.
-This can prevent a loss of employees and customers after the transition and help ensure success once it is complete.
+Will a transition cause a loss of financial resources for the company?
+Will new positions need to be created due to the loss of your talent in the business?
+By asking these types of questions early, you can help prevent a loss of employees and customers after the transition and ensure success once it is complete.